HassanSajjad-302/HMake/README.md

 `isEventRegistered` should return `true` if it launched a subprocess via `run.startAsyncProcess`, and `false` if it completed synchronously.
 When a subprocess writes an IPC message to stdout, or exits, HMake calls `isEventCompleted`.
 An empty `message` parameter means the process exited; `*run.output` contains its full output.
-When a callback returns `true`, it must select how processing continues: call `run.startRead()` to wait for more output, call `run.writeReadExpected()` to reply and then wait for more output, or call neither to leave the child paused.
+When `isEventCompleted` returns `true`, it must select how processing continues: call `run.startRead()` to wait for more output, call `run.writeReadExpected()` to reply and then wait for more output, or call neither to leave the child paused.

 IPC messages are distinguished from ordinary stdout by being followed by the message size and `P2978::delimiter`.
 This is the same mechanism used by `CppSrc` and `CppMod` to implement C++20 modules and header-unit support.